TheAgent-1/ComputerCraftMail/README.md

 # ComputerCraftMail

-ComputerCraftMail is a Minecraft mod that allows players to send local emails within the game using the ComputerCraft mod.
+ComputerCraftMail is a custom program for the Minecraft mod ComputerCraft that allows players to send local emails within the game using the ComputerCraft mod.
 This project provides a simple and efficient way to communicate with other players in your Minecraft world.

 ## Features